Education Loan

 What does a biochemical engineer do?

-It’s a relatively new field, only gaining popularity in the late 80s.
+It’s a relatively new field, only gained popularity in the late 80s.

 Say that you wanted to make a new industrial-grade drug to replace a pesticide.
 First you’d have the research teams in biology study the plants and the pests.
 Then they’d send their findings to the chemistry team, who’d make a prototype drug.
 Then to the engineers who’d make a scalable production unit.
 Then back to the biologists who’d test it, and finally it would go for approvals.